 - a.
-No advance notice for a record attempt is required. - b.
-The pilot must possess a valid FAI Sporting Licence issued by their NAC or the FAI (GS-3.1). - c.
-With the exception of a flight having a crew as defined in 3.1.3b, a World record claim must first be approved as a National record a Continental record does not.
-Note: National records are controlled by their own NAC and can differ from or be additional to World or Continental records. - d.
+The pilot must possess a valid FAI Sporting Licence issued by their NAC or the FAI (GS-3.1). - b.
+A World or Continental record claim must be examined by the organising NAC to see that it complies with the Sporting Code before forwarding it to the FAI.
+Note: National records are controlled by each NAC and can differ from or be additional to World or Continental records. - c.
 The Continental regions defined in GS-2.5 will be used, with the exception that the part of Russia east of the 61 degree meridian will be assigned to Asia.
-A flight that crosses the border between Continental regions will be credited to the region in which the flight started. - e.
+A flight that crosses the border between Continental regions will be credited to the region in which the flight started. - d.
 Regardless of the number of FRs on board, only those approved for records and selected by the pilot before take-off and inspected (i.e. controlled) by an OO shall be used for flight claim evidence in Chapter 3 and 4.
-All further references to FRs in this chapter apply to those so controlled. - f.
-In order to claim a record achieved during a competition flight, the requirements of the Code must be fulfilled regardless of the regulations of that competition. - g.
+All further references to FRs in this chapter apply to those so controlled. - e.
+In order to claim a record achieved during a competition flight, the requirements of the Code must be fulfilled regardless of the regulations of that competition. - f.
 A record claim shall fail should any person involved in the claim alter, conceal, or in any other way misrepresent the evidence with the intent to deceive.
 The FAI will withdraw the Sporting Licences of those guilty of the fraud and may cancel permanently or for a period of time any other award, record, title, etc. it has conferred.
 A NAC may be asked to cancel the appointment of the OO(s) involved where appropriate (see 4.2.2).